almin/almin/docs/TutorialTodoApp.md

 ### StoreGroup

-Real application not only have a single state, but have many state.
+Real application not only have a single state, but have many states.

-Almin has `StoreGroup` utility class that collection of stores.
+Almin has `StoreGroup` utility class that is a collection of stores.

-`AppStoreGroup` pass `TodoListRepository` instance to `TodoStore`.
+`AppStoreGroup` passes `TodoListRepository` instance to `TodoStore`.

 > Source: [`todomvc/src/store/AppStoreGroup.js`](https://github.com/almin/almin/tree/master/examples/todomvc/src/store/AppStoreGroup.js)
 ``` javascript